Shidacea/Shidacea-CPP/README.md

 <img src="https://img.shields.io/github/license/Hadeweka/Shidacea">

 What you see is the game engine Shidacea, decoupled from my game Inuhh Shinvasion 2.
+It can be used for rapid development and full applications.

 This repository is an engine, a template for game projects and also a launcher for custom projects.
 Depending on your level of knowledge and desire to mess around with my code, you can do several things: